praneetloke/praneetloke/README.md

 ## Deskypus

 A cross-platform desktop app that helps boost your productivity with Pulumi.
-[Coming soon](https://deskypus.github.io/)!
+[Download](https://deskypus.github.io/) for your platform now!

 <details>
   <summary>Screenshots</summary>